naumov78/skedaddle/README.md

 Mission "Saving Boston" was implemented in the following way:

-All the heroes within 500 mile were found
+All the heroes within 500 mile were found and pushed to bostonHeros array
 ```javascript
 helpBoston(hero) {
   const boston = new google.maps.LatLng(42.360082,-71.058880);